crmorgan/nservicebus-intro/README.md

     ```

 ### Configure Docker ###
-The solution is using Docker Compose to run all the containers.
-The new **Sales.Endpoints** project is already configured to be a Docker container so all you have to do now is add it to the solutions docker-compose file.
+The solution is using Docker Compose to manage all the containers.
+The new **Sales.Endpoints** project you added is already configured to be a Docker container so all you have to do now is add it to the solution's docker-compose file.

-1. Open the `nservicebus-intro/src/exercise/docker-compose.yaml` file and add the following configuration in the services node at the same level as the store-web service configuration:
+1. Open the `src/exercise/docker-compose.yaml` file and add the following configuration in the services node at the same level as the store-web service configuration:

     ```yaml
     sales: